 It was the end of the semester and the library was filled with sleepy students stumbling towards project and paper deadlines.
 For as many students as I’ve emailed and met with this year, I wondered about students who need my help, but who, for whatever reason, don’t know that I’m available to support their research.
 It made me wonder – who did I miss?

-Earlier this winter, I had the opportunity to co-lead an ISIS seminar with my friend and collaborator Carla Martin.
+Earlier this winter, I had the opportunity to co-lead a seminar with my friend and collaborator Carla Martin.
 Together, we talked about how faculty, librarians, technologists, and administrators can effectively support first generation college students.
 Cultivating and sustaining diversity in higher education is a passion of mine.
 As librarians collaborate with various constituencies across campus to foster student success, I am very interested in looking to see how librarians and technologists can act in solidarity with all of our students, not just the ones who know we are there to help them.

 The question of how librarians can best help first generation students began to percolate when I heard Susan Gibbons talk about her seminal work with the Rochester Study, her brilliant collaboration with anthropologist Nancy Foster Fried.
 In it, Gibbons and Fried studied library users at the University of Rochester and then made recommendations on how to improve services and spaces in libraries that better reflect the needs and behaviors of students.
 One of their findings was that when many students come to a roadblock with their academic work or research, they go to their parents for help.
 This development was not something librarians at Rochester expected, but was one that made sense given the rise of the ‘helicopter parent’ generation.
 Librarians at Rochester responded to this shift by holding library orientations at the beginning of the year for *parents* as opposed to orientations for entering students.
 Their message: “when you kid calls for help, refer him/her to a *librarian*.”
 For many students at Rochester, this message was effective.
 Students called parents, who sent them to librarians.
 Other institutions have followed suit, prioritizing orienting parents at the start of the year rather than entering students.